ec-europa/eubfr-data-lake/docs/DEVELOPMENT-TIPS-TRICKS.md

 - Deploy the service with `npx serverless deploy` ran inside the root of the service
-- Trigger the function and `console.log` the incoming `event` parameter in order to generate a `record.json` stub which is later useful for local development.
-You might want to `JSON.strigify` the object for better readability in CloudWatch logs.
+- Trigger the function and `console.log` the incoming `event` parameter in order to generate stubs for event and record.
+These are later useful for local development.
+  You might want to `JSON.strigify` objects for better readability in CloudWatch logs.

 3. Write a small transform function

 - It's usually placed at `src/lib/transform.js`
-- It should include the [flow][5] type for [project][6]
+- It should include the [flow][5] type for [Project][6]
 - Include [JSDoc][7] comments to all helper functions in the transform in order to expose the smaller transformation steps in a user friendly [API pages][8]

 4. Write a test for the transform function

 - It's usually placed at `test/unit/lib/transform.spec.js`
-- Include an assertions for matching snapshot
+- Include assertions for matching snapshot

 ```js
 test('Produces correct JSON output structure', () => {